yao-laboratory/cellMarkerPipe/README.md

 ### Installation
 This pipeline supports different gene-selection method writen by different language (python & R).
 After download the package to your cluster, firstly use anaconda to set up envrionment, then install the package with pip install.
-These steps have been included into installing files under folder "envrionment".
+These steps have been included into installing files under folder `envrionment`.
 Some methods have dependence conflict.
 You have to use the right one to set up environment.
 For example, if you want to use seurat method, then you should copy the seurat.sh under the cellMarkerPipe directory and run
 ``` shell
 bash seurat.sh